top of page

 Furthermore, they are sustained by the same mindset.
 See, atheists may well give lip service to evidence, but the truth is, more often than not, nothing will convince them.
 But of course, I'm a biased Christian.
 I'm not even saying that sarcastically, as if an atheist would say that about me, but I won't admit it myself.
 I am a biased Christian.
 So of course I'm going to accuse atheists of merely giving lip service to evidence, but nothing would change their mind.
 But perhaps it will sound significantly more believable coming from one of the world's most famous atheists: Richard Dawkins.
 In an interview with Peter Boghossian, Boghossian asked Dawkins what it would take for Dawkins to believe in God?
 Dawkins replied "I use to say, it would be very simple, it would be the second coming of Jesus or a great big, deep, booming, base, Paul Robson voice saying: “I am God and I created.”
 But I was persuaded mostly by actually Steve Zaro (...) he more or less persuaded me that, even if there was this booming voice and the second coming in clouds of glory, the more probable explanation is that it is a hallucination or a conjuring trick by David Copperfield or something.
 I mean he made the point that a supernatural explanation for anything is incoherent, that it just doesn’t add up to an explanation for anything."

 He continued for a bit, and was eventually asked the question a second time: "So, that couldn’t be enough, so what would persuade you?"
 Dawkins' response?
 Exactly what I just said!
 "Well, I am starting to think nothing would, which in a way goes against the grain because I’ve always paid lip service to the view that a scientist should change his mind when evidence is forthcoming.
 The trouble is I can’t think what that evidence would look like."
+(Emphasis mine).

 And he's not alone.
 Peter Atkins, similarly, admits "I have asked myself that question previously, y'know, is there any evidence that would flip me into the belief camp, and I simply can't think of any.
 I think if I tell myself that if I agreed with some evidence then it shows that I've simply gone mad.
 It's a serious question, but I don't think there can be any evidence."
 (9).
 Even if Peter Atkins could go back in time and see the resurrection, he admits in this same debate that he would explain it away as a hallucination!

-If you're an atheist, and you're truly committed to evidence, that should be your claim, too, though obviously reversed.
-But I believe Dawkins, Atkins, and many like them, have admitted under pressure what most atheists feel in their heart: No evidence can convince them.
-Because it was never about the evidence.
 And if they can do this with God, why would we assume they won't do it with other things?
 All the evidence shows we need a police force, but they don't care about evidence, so why wouldn't they want to abolish the police?
 All the evidence shows that Communism is bad for society, but if they don't care about the evidence, why wouldn't they want to give it another try?
 The evidence indisputably points to a natural binary gender system, without which the human race could not continue for even one more generation, but lump biology, we want to let men break the jaws of their female UFC counterparts, all because we want to appear "tolerant", and you're a bigot if you think that's wrong.
 It's madness, but at least God's not involved...

 The spongey stick has met society's butthole, and rather than removing the poo with which we are covered and leaving us fresh as a daisy, it has brought us a disease that we really need medical help with.

 But thank God for His great physician!
-Because in spite of the stubborn rejection of the evidence that absolutely should convince a reasonable mind, there is a God, and we have earned His wrath, yet He did send His Son, and His Son did die and rise again, and He will grant eternal life to everyone who believes in Him!
+Because in spite of the stubborn rejection of the evidence that absolutely should convince a reasonable mind, it turns out there is a God!
+Furthermore, we have earned His wrath, yet He did send His Son, and His Son did die and rise again, and He will grant eternal life to everyone who believes in Him!
 And because of my spongey stick analogy, I finally have a decent comeback to the snivelling little atheist trolls who joke about the Bible being good toilet paper, because in that sense, it absolutely is!
 The Bible is better toilet paper than atheism!
 Why?
 Because atheism is the sponge on the stick.
 It is the communal norm that seems clean to our society, but just as we look back on the Romans and see the problem with their literal sponge on a stick, those who are truly committed to the evidence will inevitably find that atheism, especially with its creation myth of Evolution, is filthy.

 References